 This is not correct.
 Most GPOs operate on administrative fees applied to gross sales, which are incorporated into member pricing.
 Participants can see the compensation.

 Myth #6: GPOs might compete or replace suppliers & vendors

 This is not correct.
 GPOs partner with suppliers & vendors to provide them with necessary tools & data that supports further distribution of their products.
 These debunked myths demonstrate that a GPO is a viable option for both short and long-term savings, and the benefits and flexibility it offers.
-As your healthcare facility transitions to lean purchasing, you should be ready to consider all options for sourcing, a GPO could potentially be your best option.
+As your healthcare facility transitions to lean purchasing, This is not correct.
+GPOs partner with suppliers & vendors to provide them with the necessary tools & data that support the further distribution of their products.
+These debunked myths demonstrate that a GPO is a viable option for both short and long-term savings and the benefits and flexibility it offers.
+As your healthcare facility transitions to lean purchasing, you should be ready to consider all options for sourcing medical equipment in Dubai; a GPO could potentially be your best option.